Centre should take note of Arnab's purported chats: Deshmukh | Law-Order

 The matter is ''serious'' as it relates to the nationalsecurity, Deshmukh told reporters here, and later, in a tweet,said the state government will also take legal advice on thismatter as ''it is evident that they were privy to the planrelated to national security''.

-The purported chats widely reported in media mentionedthat Goswami was privy to the Balakot air strikes.
+The purported chats widely reported in media mentionedthat Goswami was privy to the 2019 air strike, when the IndianAir Force (IAF) hit the biggest JeM training camp in Balakot,deep inside Pakistan on February 26 that year.

 Deshmukh's remarks came after a Maharashtra Congressdelegation led by state party spokesperson Sachin Sawant methim here, seeking a probe into the matter and registration ofa case if necessary, for allegedly ''leaking sensitive andclassified information'' about national security.